-- A vaccine is a kind of medication that helps protect against certain diseases.
-It helps your immune system recognize a microbe that gets into your body and destroy it before it can cause an infection.
+- A vaccine is a kind of medication that helps your immune system recognize a specific microbe that gets into your body and destroy it before it can cause an infection.

-- Vaccines train our bodies to fight viruses and bacteria, without giving us the virus or bacterial illness.
-If our bodies do not already have the tools to fight something off, we cannot make a vaccine for it (HIV, Hepatitis C).
+- Vaccines train our bodies to fight viruses and bacteria, without giving us the illness.

 Was the vaccine rushed?